francescogerardomarra/its/modulo27/16_spring_boot_hello_world.md

 ```

 #### Testing Using a Browser
-1. Open any web browser (e.g., Chrome, Firefox, or Edge).
+1. Open any web browser (e.g. Chrome, Firefox, or Edge).
 2. Type the following URL into the address bar and press **Enter**:
    ```
    http://localhost:8080/api/hello